entando/entando-docs/vuepress/docs/next/tutorials/getting-started/openshift-install.md

 ```

 ## Next Steps
 Congratulations!
-To continue your journey on Entando, see the [Getting Started guide](../../docs/getting-started/#log-in-to-entando) for helpful login instructions and next steps.
+To continue your journey with Entando, see the [Getting Started guide](../../docs/getting-started/#log-in-to-entando) for helpful login instructions and next steps.

 ## Appendix - Troubleshooting and Common Errors